Chronology of Jeffrey Baldwin starvation case

-TORONTO -- A jury in a coroner's inquest into the death of five-year-old Jeffrey Baldwin is set to deliver its verdict and recommendations Friday, more than a decade after the boy's death at the hands of his grandparents.
+TORONTO -- A jury in a coroner's inquest into the death of five-year-old Jeffrey Baldwin delivered its verdict and recommendations, more than a decade after the boy's death at the hands of his grandparents.
 Here is a chronology of notable dates in Jeffrey's life and events that led up to his death.

 1970: A 19-year-old Elva Bottineau is sentenced to one year of probation for assaulting her five-month-old daughter Eva, who had died of pneumonia.

 1978: Norman Kidman is convicted of assaulting two of Bottineau's children from a previous relationship.

 1998: The Catholic Children's Aid Society of Toronto gives Bottineau and Kidman custody of Jeffrey and a sister.
 The grandparents already had custody of one of his siblings and would later also get custody of his younger brother.

 Nov.
 30, 2002: Jeffrey dies, weeks shy of his sixth birthday, of septic shock from malnutrition and bacterial pneumonia that was caused by sleeping in his own waste.
 He weighed 21 pounds -- one pound less than he did on his first birthday.

 Sept.
 8, 2005: The trial begins for Bottineau and Kidman.
 They plead not guilty to first-degree murder.

 April 7, 2006: Bottineau and Kidman are convicted of second-degree murder in what police described as one of the worst cases of child abuse Canada has ever seen.

 June 9, 2006: Bottineau and Kidman are sentenced to serve at least 22 and 20 years, respectively, of their life sentences before they are eligible for parole.